 - completing the requirements of an improvement plan and raising the cumulative GPA

-Students who have been on academic alert or who are in their third semester and beyond who fail to meet the minimum cumulative grade point requirement of 2.000 in a given semester are permitted to continue their studies the following semester on a probationary basis.
-Scholastic records of students are evaluated at the end of the probationary semester and if the student has not achieved an overall 2.000 the student may be placed on suspension.
+Students who have been on academic alert or who are in their third semester and beyond who fail to meet the minimum cumulative grade point requirement of 2.000 in a given semester may be permitted to continue their studies the following semester on a probationary basis:

-Students who fail to meet the requirements of academic recovery and whose cumulative GPA remains below a 2.000 may be placed on academic suspension.
-Academic suspension is not a disaffiliation with CU Boulder but rather a suspension from main campus CU Boulder classes.
+Students who fail to meet the requirements of academic recovery and whose cumulative GPA remains below a 2.000 are placed on academic suspension.
+Academic suspension is not a disaffiliation with CU Boulder but rather a suspension from CU Boulder main campus classes.
 Students have several options for earning reinstatement.
 For example, students on academic suspension may enroll in evening and/or online courses through the Division of Continuing Education.
 Coursework completed through Continuing Education is factored into the CU GPA.

 After academic suspension from the Program in Exploratory Studies, there are multiple pathways to reinstatement based on students raising their cumulative GPA to 2.000 or above and thus returning to good standing.